Hygienist at your service

 By talking to you about your diet, and recommending other preventative measures, the hygienist can help you keep to a routine that will slow down the rate at which your teeth decay.
 Regular visits and advice will help build your confidence in keeping your mouth healthy.

 Scaling and polishing is usually pain free.
 However, if you do have any discomfort, they hygienist can use anaesthetic creams, or give you some local anaesthetic.
-It is important that you let the hygienist know at the time so they can help with your pain.
+It is important that you let the hygienist know at the time so they can accommodate your needs.

 Costs of treatment with a dental hygienist will vary depending on what is being done, and from practice to practice.
-It is important to find out the cost before you start, by getting a written quotation.
-For WDP FEES CLICK HERE
+Visit our pricelist to know our charges.

 Another very important part of the hygienist’s work is showing you and telling you how to look after your mouth at home.
-The hygienist may also suggest giving up smoking, as this will reduce staining.
-Recent research has also shown that smokers have more gum disease and lose more teeth than non-smokers.
-Your hygienist will be able to advise you on various ways of giving up smoking.
+Your hygienist will be able to advise you on various ways to improve your oral health.

 Some dentists will do this type of work.
 However, many now realise that the hygienist has been specially trained to carry out scaling and polishing and can spend longer with you.
 They are also expert at teaching you how to look after your teeth and gums.
 Often the hygienist will spend several appointments getting the gums healthy ready for the dentist to restore the teeth with crowns and fillings.